Kenneth-Privaldos/Obsessive-Compulsive-Defender-Agent/README.md

 There are several features I plan to explore next:

-- A calming, simple web interface
+- A simple web interface with a calming visual design
-- Encrypted local storage for logged thoughts
+- Encrypted local storage for saved logs
 - Weekly email or PDF summaries
-- More advanced analytics and charts for recurring themes
+- A more advanced analytics view, maybe even with charts
-- Automatic anonymization checks before exporting
+- Automatic anonymization checks before export
-- Personalized grounding suggestions based on a user’s most common thought themes
+- Personalized grounding suggestions based on the user’s common thought themes
-- Optional clinician export mode with privacy filters
+- Optional connection to clinician dashboards (still fully user-controlled)